open-edge-insights/eii-tools/VideoProfiler/README.md

 6. If using VideoProfiler in DEV mode, please ensure you have commented out the variables defining the certs path and uncomment the variables initializing the certs path to empty strings in [env.sh](env.sh)

-7. Run the below command to start the Video Profiler.
+7. Incase running VideoProfiler with multiple versions of EII installed in same system, please ensure to remove other versions of EII libraries if existing in the system.
+Run the below command to remove one such cfgmgr python library:

     ```sh
+        sudo rm -rf ~/.local/lib/python3.6/site-packages/cfgmgr
+    ```

+8. Run the below command to start the Video Profiler.

+    ```sh
         python3.6 video_profiler.py
     ```

-8. The runtime stats of Video Profiler if enabled with export_to_csv switch can be found at [video_profiler_runtime_stats](video_profiler_runtime_stats.csv)
+9. The runtime stats of Video Profiler if enabled with export_to_csv switch can be found at [video_profiler_runtime_stats](video_profiler_runtime_stats.csv)

   > **Note:**
   > * `poll_interval` option in the VideoIngestion [config](../../VideoIngestion/config.json) sets the delay(in seconds)